dd32/td-gh-ex/readme.txt

 =================================
 CHANGELOG
 =================================
+Version 1.0.3
+ * Modified the way the theme include google fonts - used wp_enqueue_style() instead of importing it from style.css
+ * Updated screenshot.png and added license info for the images used in it

 Version 1.0.2
  * Removed the social sharing and opengraph functions
  * Added the TGM Plugin Activation that recommends users to download and install the 'Social Share by WP Dev Shed' plugin (http://wordpress.org/plugins/social-share-by-wp-dev-shed/)